-Well, these preceding chapters haven't contained all the questions I was asked during a home assignment year from August, 1978, to August, 1979.
-These questions to which I've given you written answers, however, cover most of the subjects.
+Well, these preceding chapters haven't contained every single question I was asked during a home assignment year.
+However, these questions to which I've given written answers cover most of the subjects.

 A few times I've been asked questions regarding my own feelings about serving in a denominational structure.
 I'd like to respond to that kind of questioning in closing.

-I am fully committed to seeing the Church of Jesus Christ fulfill its Great Commission.
+I am fully committed to seeing the Church of Jesus Christ fulfill the Great Commission given to it.
 I'm laying my life on the line to help this Body carry out its Mandate.
 I understand that this will mean vulnerability, because I have put myself at the disposal of the Church, at its service.

 A biblical concept of the Body of Christ says some things to us about interdependence.
 The freedom the Bible talks about is freedom from sin, not freedom from each other.
 It's not a freedom that's synonymous with an individualistic independence.
 Interdependence means that we place ourselves under the direction of others who will make decisions regarding our place of service, resources for ministry, strategy for the future, and financial welfare.